bmeviauac01/datadriven/docs/homework/GitHub.md

 ﻿# Submitting your work (GitHub)

-We are using GitHub for submitting the solutions.
+We are using GitHub to submit the solutions.
 Each homework is submitted in a GitHub repository.
 The repository is created through a link included in the exercise description.
 The solution of the exercises are created within these repositories, then committed and pushed to GitHub.
 The submission is finished with a _pull request_ assigned to the instructor (with GitHub username `akosdudas`).

 !!! important "IMPORTANT"
     The submission requirements detailed below and mandatory.
 Submissions not following these guidelines are not graded.

 ## Short version, aka.
 TL;DR

 The detailed description below shows the entire procedure.
-This short summary is an overview of the whole process.
+This summary is an overview of the whole process.

 1. The exercises are solved in a dedicated GitHub repository created through a link in the exercise description.